Animal Models of Peripheral Nerve and Spinal Cord Injury

 These animal models will help researchers apply therapies that introduce new approaches of targeted therapy and, in the future, may help scientists improve the treatment of lesions in the central nervous system.

-Lab members and collaborators involved in developing animal models of peripheral nerve and spinal cord injury include:
+Lab members involved in developing animal models of peripheral nerve and spinal cord injury include: